-Usage: Specify a number between 1 and the maximum number of channels your system supports.
+Usage: Specify a number from 1 to 32.
 The default setting is 1.

 Example: Max Ch Count=5

 Dependencies: In a Connection profile or Answer profile, this parameter applies only to MPP calls.
 In a Call profile, it applies only to dynamic AIM calls.